-Risk Group Description Owners Executive Committee responsible for oversight Customer Conduct and Operational Risk The risk of customers not being treated fairly or losses occurring because of operational or conduct failings in Castle Trust Bank's dealings with customers or processes.
-MD Property MD Omni MD Savings Conduct and Operational Risk Committee
+Customer The risk of customers not being treated MD Property Conduct and fairly or losses occurring because of MD Omni Conditional Constitution Bid Operational operational operational or conduct failings in Castle CTOO Risk Trust Bank's dealings with customers or processes.
+Conduct and Operational Risk Committee

-Exposure Description Overview of Risk Management Framework as specifically applied to the Risk Group Castle Trust Bank supports approximately 1,000 customer accounts in its Property business unit; approximately 20,000 customers in its Savings business unit and 160,000 customers in its Omni business unit.
+Castle Trust Bank supports approximately 1,000 customer accounts in its Property business unit, approximately 19,000 customers in its Savings business unit and 156,000 customers in its Omni business unit.

 Customers are supported through a variety of automated and manual operational process which are also variously subject to regulatory requirements.

 All Products are subject to a structured approval process controlled by Product Governance Committee and are then reviewed on annual basis.

 A wide variety of controls are deployed including quality assurance, customer satisfaction surveys and complaints root cause analysis.

 Key risk indicators designed to identify unsuitability of the product or poor customer outcomes are monitored at least monthly.

 Regular, annual and ad-hoc reviews are undertaken by the 2nd line and 3rd line.

-Risk Group Description Owner Executive Committee responsible for oversight Group Operational Risk The risk of losses occurring because of operational failings in Group operations and infrastructure.
-Various Enterprise Wide Risk Committee
+Risk Group Description Owner Executive Committee responsible for oversight Group Operational Risk The risk of losses occurring because operational failings in Group operational infrastructure.
+Various Enterprise Wide Risk Committee Exposure Desc ription isk Management Framework applied to the Risk Group